Hedge funds are an alternative form of investment for high-net-worth investors. It is estimated that there are more than 10,000 hedge funds globally.

 After 1968, a US Securities and Exchange Commission survey enlisted 215 investment partnerships, of which 140 were classified as hedge funds.7 These funds, with a total asset base of $1.3 billion, focussed on corporate equity investments and were speculative.
 The median number of speculative funds was 3250, and the average account size was $3787.8

 As the market climbed upwards, hedge fund managers resorted to leveraging, as hedging a portfolio with short sales was challenging and expensive.
-As a result, managers played with hedge fund strategies such as token hedging, which placed the funds at risk to the market downturn after 1968.
+As a result, managers played with hedge fund strategies such as token hedging, which placed the funds at risk of the market downturn after 1968.

 1969: Fund Of Hedge Funds Launched

 In 1969, Leveraged Capital Holdings, created by Georges Karlweis, the veteran Edmond de Rothschild banker, was the first fund of hedge funds.
 The fund was launched in Geneva, Switzerland.
-The second was the US-based Grosvenor Partners founded by Richard Elden in 1971.9
+The second was the US-based Grosvenor Partners, founded by Richard Elden in 1971.9

-Notably, the credit for conceptualizing the Fund of Funds goes to Bernie Cornfield in 1962.10 However, the one Cornfield launched was related to American mutual funds and not hedge funds.
+Notably, the credit for conceptualizing the Fund of Funds goes to Bernie Cornfield in 1962.10.
+However, the one Cornfield launched was related to American mutual funds and not hedge funds.
 A “fund of funds” (FOF) is a strategy that involves holding a portfolio of other funds (mutual funds or hedge funds) instead of stocks, bonds, or other securities.
-This type of investing is often referred to as multi-manager investment.
+This investing is often referred to as a multi-manager investment.
 The fund of funds may invest in hedge funds of the same investment house or different investment houses.